Cookies managing

 Photo: Alla Kremenchuk

-The police created a corridor and wouldn’t let anyone through.
-Finally I got on a train, and it turned out that it was headed to Kamenets-Podolsky.
-It was a sleeper carriage that was completely full, with 3-4 people per bed.
-People shared food and water, but you can understand what the conditions were like.
-I disembarked in Khmelnitsky and switched to a train going to Ternopil.
-At first it was standing room only, and then I even managed to find a seat.
-I am thankful to the volunteers, who fed me.
+I got off in Khmelnytskyi and switched to a train going to Ternopil.
+At first it was standing room only, but I later managed to find a seat.
+I am thankful to the volunteers who fed me.
 It was past midnight when we arrived, and there were lots of people there as well, but the volunteers offered help and food.

+The train to Chop was supposed to arrive at 3 am, but it took until 6 am to arrive.
+It was cold and slippery.
+Everyone came out to the platform, but the train doors were closed.
+I only had a small backpack with me.
+I came up to a carriage.
 The conductor came out: “I am not letting anyone in, because I have people sleeping.”
 I got up on the step and said: “Please, please.”
 She asked if I was alone and told me to come in.
 So I went in and then a woman came out of one of the compartments and asked if I wanted a spot on the top bed.

 Residential building in Irpin after shelling by Russian troops